Pylons/pyramid/docs/narr/traversal.rst

 :exc:`KeyError`, traversal ends immediately, and that resource becomes the :term:`context`.

 The results of a :term:`traversal` also include a :term:`view name`.
-The :term:`view name` is the *first* URL path segment in the set of ``PATH_INFO`` segments "left over" in the path segment list popped by the traversal process *after* traversal finds a context resource.
+If traversal ends before the path segment sequence is exhausted, the :term:`view name` is the *next* remaining path segment element.
+If the :term:`traversal` expends all of the path segments, then the :term:`view name` is the empty string (`''`).

 The combination of the context resource and the :term:`view name` found via traversal is used later in the same request by the :term:`view